mfrmn/mfrmn.github.io/.sync/Archive/_posts/2016-06-28-scale-scope-hospital-productivity.4.md

 ### Status

-Under revision for *Management Science* (reject with invitation to resubmit).
+Under revision for *Management Science* (following reject with invitation to resubmit).

 ### Authors